Big Things, Small Packages

 As the director of nanoSTAR, Scott is tasked with fostering collaborative, interdisciplinary research on nanotechnology with additional faculty across the University, including at the Schools of Data Science and Arts and Sciences, and he will support UVA Cancer Center’s research mission.
 For example, he is already collaborating with and recently presented at the fall retreat of the Cancer Center’s Translational Orphan Blood Cancer Research Initiative (TOBCRI).
 TOBCRI scientists are pursuing new treatments for leukemias and lymphomas so rare the research community has historically neglected (orphaned) them.
 Among the TOBCRI’s most promising research and development efforts are nanomedicines and nanoscale drug delivery systems, which have been shown to increase the efficacy of precision targeted and immunological therapies for these rare cancers.

-Finally, Scott will play an essential role in the Paul and Diane Manning Institute of Biotechnology—the University’s new state-of-the-art biomedical research, development, and manufacturing facility scheduled to open next year.
+Finally, Scott will play an essential role in the Paul and Diane Manning Institute of Biotechnology—the University’s new state-of-the-art biomedical research, development, and manufacturing facility scheduled to open in late 2026.
 The Manning Institute will accommodate over 100 scientists and clinical researchers focused on advancing cutting-edge precision medicines, including cellular therapies, immunotherapies, and nanomedicine.
 It will also serve as a hub for industry partnerships to help commercialize their discoveries and get them to patients as quickly as possible.

 All those aims are in Scott’s wheelhouse.
 Not only is he well-funded and well-respected as a teacher and scientist, holding multiple National Institutes of Health (NIH) grants and receiving both the NIH Director’s New Innovator Award and the National Science Foundation’s CAREER Award, but he is savvy about translating research discoveries into real-world applications.
 Scott holds 21 patents and is the founder and CEO of SNC Therapeutics Inc., an AbbVie portfolio start-up company focused on cancer nanotherapy.